bythealphabet/wcag-dc-presentation/wcag-site/workshop-articles/introduction-web-a11y.md

 # What is Accessibility

-A Wikipedia search will say :
-Accessibility is the design of products, devices, services, vehicles, or environments so as to be usable by people with disabilities.

-But a better way to put it is Accessibility ensures that "all" people regardless of there ability, can interact with products, devices, services, vehicles or the environments.
+**Definition:** According to Wikipedia, accessibility refers to the design of products, devices, services, vehicles, or environments to be usable by people with disabilities.
+A more inclusive definition is that accessibility ensures *all* people, regardless of their abilities, can interact with products, devices, services, vehicles, or environments.

-If we look to Accessibility thru the Dotcontrol lens, it will mean that everybody even people with disabilities can use, and contribute to the Web.
+In the context of Dotcontrol, accessibility means ensuring that everyone, including people with disabilities, can use and contribute to the Web.

-# Living life with Disabilities
+# Living Life with Disabilities

-Types of disabilities are :
+Disabilities can vary and include:

 - Vision
 - Movement